HorseAJ86/node-jquery/README.md

 The instructions above are for the new [official jquery](http://github.com/jquery/jquery) which, for some reason, doesn't have instructions for node in their README.

-Don't use the actual code in this repo.
-It's obsolete and only kept around for legacy apps.